AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/introduction.md

 * The underlying job to accomplish is to convincingly connect with the readers.

-## Road Map {#road-map}

-It is important to note that the Universal Editor is a work in progress and some of the capabilities laid out in this document are a vision of the final editor and not necessarily representative of its current capabilities.

-Speak with your Adobe contact for details on the upcoming features planned for the Universal Editor.

 ## Additional Resources {#additional-resources}

 To learn more about the Universal Editor, see these documents.